 The mean annual salary for HVAC and refrigeration mechanics and installers was $47,380 in May 2015, as reported by the BLS.
 Some workers belong to unions, such as the Sheet Metal Workers International Association and the United Association of Journeymen.

 Certification and Continuing Education

 Some states and jurisdictions require HVAC and refrigeration professionals to acquire licensure, which is obtained by passing an examination.
 Each region or state may also include other requirements.
 All workers who handle refrigerants must receive certification indicating they can handle refrigerants properly.
 Additional voluntary certifications are available to indicate an individual's proficiency in a specialized service or equipment.

 Students may choose to pursue their education further by enrolling in a baccalaureate degree program.
 A few colleges offer bachelor's degree programs in heating, ventilation, air-conditioning and refrigeration where students can take more advanced classes and receive more hands-on training.
-These programs may provide business and management skills also.
+These programs may provide business and management skills as well.

 Students wanting to work as HVAC and refrigeration professionals can earn an Associate of HVAC and Refrigeration and meet regional and/or state requirements and licensure.
 HVAC installers are expected to see faster-than-average job growth from 2014-2024.